 Our Analysis and Test Results

 The Moosoo stick vacuum is a solid budget option that includes attachments that let it double as a handheld vacuum, further increasing its versatility and value.

 Our first testing metric rated and ranked how convenient it is to clean with each of the vacuums in our lineup.
-We looked at how versatile each vacuum is, whether it's corded and cordless, the weight, and how easy it is to store all of the attachments.
+We looked at how versatile each vacuum is, whether corded or cordless, the weight, and how easy it is to store all of the attachments.
 The Moosoo did very well, earning one of the better scores of the bunch.

 As we mentioned before, this is one of the better options if you are looking for a stick vacuum that can double as a handheld vacuum, making it a practical tool for cleaning most places in your home.
 It's effortless to remove and attach different sections with the click-button locking mechanism.
-We also found the included handheld attachment to be quite effective and easy to use.
+We also found the included handheld attachment quite effective and easy to use.
 Additionally, this vacuum is one of the lighter options of the group, tipping the scale at just over 5 pounds.

-The Moosoo is a cordless stick vacuum, and it performed fairly well in our runtime tests.
-The manufacturer claims that it can last for up to 28 minutes on low power, which aligned well with our hands-on testing.
+The Moosoo is a cordless stick vacuum, and it performed reasonably well in our runtime tests.
+The manufacturer claims that it can last for up to 28 minutes on low power, aligning well with our hands-on testing.
 We also got just shy of 23 minutes when running this vacuum on high.
 However, it takes around 5 hours and 40 minutes to fully recharge the battery, which is a bit high.
-When it comes to storage, it is designed to be wall mounted but we found it can balance against a table or wall decently if you don't want to mount it on the wall.
+When it comes to storage, it is designed to be wall-mounted, but we found it can balance against a table or wall decently if you don't want to mount it on the wall.

 Hard Surface Cleaning

 Next, we ran the Moosoo through our first series of cleaning tests, evaluating how well it vacuumed up various types of messes from hard floors.
 We used rice, flour, cereal, pet hair, and oats for our messes, finding that the Moosoo did well above average but still a bit below the top-tier models.